rojasirvin/EPS2020/lecturas.md

   + \* Greenland, S., Senn, S. J., Rothman, K. J., Carlin, J. B., Poole, C., Goodman, S. N., & Altman, D. G. (2016).
 Statistical tests, P values, confidence intervals, and power: a guide to misinterpretations. *European journal of epidemiology*, 31(4), 337-350.
   + Humphreys, M. (2015).
 Reflections on the ethics of social experimentation. *Journal of Globalization and Development*, 6(1), 87-112.
   + Leamer, E. E. (2010).
 Tantalus on the Road to Asymptopia. *Journal of Economic Perspectives*, 24(2), 31-46.
-  + Lewis, J. (2020).
+  + \* Lewis, J. (2020).
 Experimental Design: Ethics, Integrity, and the Scientific Method. *Handbook of Research Ethics and Scientific Integrity*, 459-474.
   + \* Nuzzo, R. (2014).
 Scientific method: statistical errors. *Nature News*, 506(7487), 150.
   + \* Rayzberg, M. S. (2019).
 Fairness in the field: The ethics of resource allocation in randomized controlled field experiments. *Science, Technology, & Human Values*, 44(3), 371-398.
-S  + tock, J. H. (2010).
-The other transformation in econometric practice: Robust tools for inference. *Journal of Economic Perspectives*, 24(2), 83-94.
   + \* Wasserstein, R. L., & Lazar, N. A. (2016).
 The ASA statement on p-values: context, process, and purpose. *The American Statistician*, 70(2), 129-133.

 * Modelos estructurales en evaluación